Continually asked about the adventures of my sailing journey, building a boat, and living on a boat for 21 years, so this is the first chapter.

 Can you sail?

-For now, I’m taking part in building a boat, not sailing a boat.
-Back then, I didn’t know how to sail and had never set foot on a boat.
+For now, I’m taking part in building a boat, not actually sailing a boat.
+Back then, I didn’t know how to sail and had never set foot on one either.

-The skipper’s family always owned boats of some sort albeit not a sailing boat.
+The skipper’s family always owned boats of some kind, albeit not the sailing variety.

 Luckily, hijacking their boat during our downtime is a great way to learn some of the boating ropes and to gain a little experience, whilst enjoying the Hawkesbury River…

-…or leisurely checking out Sydney’s northern beaches and its inhabitants.
+…or, leisurely discovering Sydney’s northern beaches and inhabitants.

 Learning how to sail came with an 18′ Hobie Cat, which teaches you the principles of sailing even though it’s much smaller than what we’re building.